 The primary difference is that X.509 certificates are primarily hierarchical, meaning that the recipient of the public/private key pair has their certificate issued from a Certificate Authority, where often the Certificate Authority acts an attestor to the contents and changes to the X.509 certificate itself.
 While it is possible to self sign and issue certificates, this usage is much less common in practice.
 On the other hand, DIDs MAY be controlled via a hierarchical structure, but are often solely controlled by one party with a public/private key pair, who must self-attest to these issuances or changes themself.

-This creates a level of dissonance between the general usage of both identifier types, since an ecosystem of X.509 certificates operates in a vertical chain-like tree, whereas a DID is more flexible to operate in a singular, heterarchical structure or a hierarchical structure.

 As such, this specification will not only point to the technical ways that an X.509 and a DID can be bridged, but will provide an acknowledgement of the different governance relationships that can be created via this technical bridge.